bluesky66-dev/Pabau2/README.md

 ### Frontend
-To view the Frontend, you can either visit [https://prelive-crm.new.pabau.com](https://prelive-crm.new.pabau.com) or run `yarn start` to develop on it locally with live reloading.
+To view the Frontend, you can either visit [https://prelive-crm.new.pabau.com](https://prelive-crm.new.pabau.com) or run `yarn start` to develop on it locally with live reloading (HMR).

 Each Page on the Frontend should use as many components as possible from our Storybook.